 Not only does stainless steel look good, but it is also incredibly durable.
 Stainless steel is also very hygenic with self-healing properties; when you scratch the surface, a protective layer re-forms straight away preventing corrosion which allows bacteria to set in and fester.

 Are glass lids safe?

-Yes, and they also allow you to monitor your cooking without removing the lid.
+Yes, and they also allow you to monitor your cooking without removing the lid therefore maintain the intense flavours of your meal.
 The glass used in Stellar glass lids is toughened in the same way as a car windscreen.
 Of course, in exceptional circumstances they can shatter, for example if the lid is subjected to sudden temperature change.
 If this occurs during cooking Stellar will issue a replacement free of charge.
 Glass lids are also safe to use in the oven, although great care should be taken when lifting a lid that has been in the oven.

 Do stainless steel handles get hot?

 Stainless steel is a relatively poor conductor of heat, the main handles will usually remain cool unless they are on the heat source for an extended period of time.
 Having flames riding up the side of the pan will also cause handles to get hot.
 It is always recommended to use a tea towel or oven glove if you are unsure.